LAK B. McNabb

 Third round of the draft is posted to the DRAFT section of our menu under the 2018 draft

-Welcome to a site where you will find stories, features, links, etc., all of them renal-related . . .
-We may from time to time do some Scattershooting, too.
+Welcome to a site where you will find stories, features, links, etc., all of them renal-related or to do with organ donation. . . .
+From time to time, we may do some Scattershooting, too.

 Stratomatic Baseball League